-Preference for team assignment will be given to residents of a community in order of their signup.
-It is GBYLA policy for communities that parental or child preference for coaches, friends on team, car pool and parental convenience be specifically excluded from consideration.
+Preference for team assignment will be given to residents of a community in order of their sign-up date.
+It is GBYLA policy for communities that parental or child preference for coaches, friends on team, carpool, and parental convenience be specifically excluded from consideration.
 It is, however, recommended that consideration be given to two or more players from the same household wishing to play on the same team.
-Member Organizations shall follow team draft policy provided by the GBYLA as stated below.
+Community lacrosse programs shall follow the GBYLA Team Draft Policy provided by the GBYLA as stated below.